stackhpc/ansible-slurm-appliance/ansible/roles/basic_users/README.md

 - `basic_users_users`: Optional, default empty list.
 A list of mappings defining information for each user.
 In general, mapping keys/values are passed through as parameters to [ansible.builtin.user](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/user_module.html) and default values are as given there.
 However:
   - `create_home` and `generate_ssh_key`: Normally set automatically.
 Can be
-    set `false` if necessary to disable home directory creation or cluster ssh key creation, should not be set `true`.
+    set `false` if necessary to disable home directory creation/cluster ssh key creation.
+Should not be set `true` to avoid trying to modify home directories from multiple nodes simultaneously.
   - `ssh_key_comment`: Default is user name.
-  - `home`: Normally set automatically.
+  - `home`: Set automatically based on the user name and `basic_users_homedir_host_path`.
+Can be overriden if required for e.g. users with non-standard home directory paths.
   - `uid`: Should be set, so that the UID/GID is consistent across the cluster (which Slurm requires).
-  - `shell`: If *not* set will be `/sbin/nologin` on the `control` node and the default shell on other users.
-Explicitly setting this defines the shell for all nodes.
+  - `shell`: If *not* set will be `/sbin/nologin` on the `control` node to prevent users logging in to this node, and the default shell on other nodes.
+Explicitly setting this defines the shell for all nodes and if the shared home directories are mounted on the control node will allow the user to log in to the control node.
   - An additional key `public_key` may optionally be specified to define a key to log into the cluster.
   - An additional key `sudo` may optionally be specified giving a string (possibly multiline) defining sudo rules to be templated.
   - `ssh_key_type` defaults to `ed25519` instead of the `ansible.builtin.user` default of `rsa`.